1Joe Medicine Crow

 7. During the Vietnam War Hugh Thompson Jr. order his men to turn their guns on American soldiers to protect Vietnamese civilians and helped put a stop to the My Lai Massacre.

-8. The Rice Bucket Challenge, a variant of the Ice Bucket Challenge, which involves donating a bucket of rice to a poor person or family.
+8. The Rice Bucket Challenge is a variant of the Ice Bucket Challenge, which involves donating a bucket of rice to a poor person or family.

 9. In 41 states, parents without high school diplomas or GEDs are permitted to homeschool their children